The Double Cluster in Perseus, the Heart Nebula, the Soul Nebula, and nearby star clusters

 That night, the sky was occasionally a bit hazy, and at times there were some passing clouds.
 Undeterred, I went out to my garden to enjoy the view of the night sky.
 After setting up my equipment, I noticed that the region of Perseus appeared to be free of clouds, haze, or any atmospheric disturbances that could hamper observations.
 Consequently, I managed to gather enough data, which resulted in Photo 1.

-The photograph covers the area of the sky near the boundary between Perseus and Cassiopeia (as confirmed by the presence of both Eta (η Persei), known as Miram, and Epsilon (ε Cassiopeiae, or Segina), where the hero’s hand holding a sword was traditionally imagined.
-So many interesting objects are visible here that I can hardly decide which one to start with.
+The photograph shows a region of the sky near the boundary between Perseus and Cassiopeia, as indicated by the presence of both Eta (η Persei), known as Miram, and Epsilon (ε Cassiopeiae, or Segina), where the hero’s hand holding a sword was traditionally imagined.
+There are so many interesting objects visible here that it is difficult to decide which one to start with.

 NGC 663 (Caldwell 10) is a young open cluster formally located within the boundaries of Cassiopeia.
-It was discovered by William Herschel on November 3, 1787, and lies about 8,000 light-years from the Sun.
-It contains around 400 stars, roughly 20–25 million years old.
-The cluster includes at least five so-called blue stragglers, which appear significantly hotter and bluer than other stars of similar brightness, making them seem much younger.
+It was discovered by William Herschel on November 3, 1787, and lies about 8,000 light years from the Sun.
+The cluster contains around 400 stars, estimated to be roughly 20 to 25 million years old.
+It includes at least five so-called blue stragglers, stars that appear significantly hotter and bluer than others of similar brightness, making them seem much younger.

-Another comparable object is NGC 1027, which is closer—just over 3,000 light-years away.
-It, too, was discovered by Herschel.
-NGC 1027 is an open cluster in Cassiopeia, found in 1787.
-It sits between two emission nebulae but is not physically associated with them.
-The cluster’s brightest star has a magnitude of about 9.3m.
+Another comparable object is NGC 1027, which is closer at just over 3,000 light years away.
+It too was discovered by Herschel in 1787.
+NGC 1027 is an open cluster in Cassiopeia that lies between two emission nebulae but is not physically associated with them.
+Its brightest star has an apparent magnitude of about 9.3m.

 A similarly intriguing object is the open cluster Stock 2.
-Its stars are spread out rather loosely, and the cluster’s angular dimensions can reach up to 1°, about twice the size of the full Moon.
-The cluster is about 1,050 light-years away.
-Its overall brightness is usually pegged at around 4.4m, but with a good pair of binoculars (10×50 will do, though 15×70 is better), one can discern about 20 stars of ~8m.
-Many observers find that this cluster, sometimes dubbed the Muscle Man or the Ballerina cluster, resembles a stylized human figure (shown schematically in Photo 2).
+Its stars are spread out rather loosely, and the cluster’s angular diameter can reach up to 1°, about twice the size of the full Moon.
+It lies roughly 1,050 light years from Earth.
+The cluster’s overall brightness is usually given as about 4.4m, but with a good pair of binoculars (10×50 is sufficient, though 15×70 is better), one can discern around 20 stars of approximately 8m.
+Many observers find that this cluster, sometimes nicknamed the Muscle Man or the Ballerina Cluster, resembles a stylized human figure, shown schematically in Photo 2.

 This collection is relatively understudied.
 The cluster’s age is estimated at 450 ± 150 million years, and the average mass of its stars is around 2.8 M⊙.